-The Scottish Friendly With-Profits fund is designed to smooth out some of the day- to-day risks associated with policies such as yours.
+The Scottish Friendly With-Profits fund is designed to smooth out some of the day- to-day risks associated with policies such as your child's.
 The effect of smoothing is to:

 - reduce the differences in payouts between policies claiming at roughly the same time - reduce the differences in payouts over time.